roytang/blog/content/post/2008/10/gpt-taipei-ii.md

 url: /2008/10/gpt-taipei-ii/
 ---

 2nd Trial for Taipei was last Sunday, October 17 at Robinson's Galleria.
-I open to register a very mediocre pool while the rest of the guys at my table open awesome pools with lots of bombs. &#8220;Gee, I hope we don't keep this pool.&#8221;
+I open to register a very mediocre pool while the rest of the guys at my table open awesome pools with lots of bombs.
+"Gee, I hope we don't keep this pool.&#8221;

 The judge comes over, rolls the dice and we keep our pools.
 Awkward.